belle2/basf2/analysis/doc/MCMatching.rst

 The overall weight for the relation between an ``ECLCluster`` object and a ``MCParticle`` is then given by the product of the weight between the corresponding ``ECLShower`` and ``ECLCalDigit`` and the weight between the ``ECLCalDigit`` and ``MCParticle``.
 For example, the weight of the relation between the first ``ECLCluster`` in :numref:`photon_matching` and MCParticle :math:`\gamma_2` is given by :math:`1.0\times 0.8=0.8` GeV.

-An ``ECLCluster`` that is not matched to any track is reconstructed as a photon ``Particle``, and relations between the photon ``Particle`` and ``MCParticles`` are only set at the user-analysis level if the following conditions are met:
+When then a neutral ``Particle``is reconstructed from an ``ECLCluster`` (so there is no reconstruckted track matched to the cluster), it will be MCMatched if the following conditions are true:

 1) :math:`\mathrm{weight}/{E_\mathrm{rec}} > 0.2` GeV
 2) :math:`\mathrm{weight}/{E_\mathrm{true}} > 0.3` GeV

 where the *weight* here refers to the relation with the largest weight.
-This means that if multiple relations between a given ``Particle`` and ``MCParticles`` exist, only the relation with the largest weight will be used, and the corresponding ``MCParticle`` with this relation will be used to decide the photon matching.
+This means that if multiple relations between a given ``ECLCluster`` and ``MCParticles`` exist, only the relation with the largest weight will be used, and the corresponding ``MCParticle`` with this relation will be used to decide the MCMatching.

 A photon match is made if `mcErrors` == 0 and the ``MCParticle`` has a `mcPDG` == 22.
 If the chosen ``MCParticle`` does not correspond to a true photon, then the `mcErrors` :math:`\neq` 0 and no correct match will be made (even if another one of the smaller-weighted relations for the particle is correct).